holoviz-topics/holoSeq/HoloSeqOverview.md

 2D data will be presented as an autoscaling density heatmap.
 The header and data might only have 1 axis name, for example where HiC pairs from one haplotype are plotted with that sequence on both axes, or 2 axis names, if HiC pairs involving both haplotypes, one on each axis, are being plotted.

-The subsequent header rows must have the axis names, contig names and their lengths, delimited by whitespace, and starting with `@` such as
+The subsequent header rows must have the plot title, plot type, axis names, contig names and their cumulated lengths, delimited by whitespace, and starting with `@` such as

 ```
+@v1HoloSeq1D bar
+@title a very small bar plot
-@H1 chr1 2000
+@H1 chr1 0
-@H2 chr1 2500
-@H1 chr2 1000
+@H1 chr2 2500
-@H2 chr2 1500
+@H1 chr3 7000
+@H1 chr4 9500
 ```

-In this case, H1 will show chr1 and chr2 tick marks on the 3000 base horizontal axis, while H2 coordinates will be placed on the 4000 base vertical axis with chr1 and chr2 tick marks.
+In this case, H1 will show four chromosomes starting at each of the positions shown.

 Data rows for 1D data must have the x ordinal axis coordinate, a feature length, and an annotation value to show for that length, such as:
 `2455453443 128 99.8`